denten-papers/xp-routledge/proposal.md

 - *Oral History and Digital Humanities: Voice, Access, and Engagement*, ed.
   Douglas A. Boyd and Mary A. Larson (Palgrave Macmillan, 2014).[^ln-palgrave]

-Some of the few major volumes in the nascent second generation pertinent to the study of literature include:
+Some of the few major volumes in the nascent "second wave" of DH, as it relates to the study of literature include:

 - *Reading Machines: Toward an Algorithmic Criticism*, by Stephen Ramsay (U.
   Illinois Press, 2011);[^ln-ramsay]